MANIPULATION

 [1] John Calvin, A Treatise on Relics.
 Trans. and intro. by Valerian Krasinski.
 2nd ed.
 Edimburg: Johnstone, Hunter & Co, 1870.
 Quoted from http://www.gutenberg.org/files/32136/32136-pdf.pdf (08-17-2017)

 [2] Vladimir Volkoff, La désinformation, arme de guerre.
+[Disinformation, a weapon of war].
 Lausanne: L’Âge d’Homme, 1986, p.
 35.

 [3] In The Second World War, Volume V: Closing the Ring (1952), Chapter 21 (Tehran: The Crux), p.
 338.

-[4] Quoted after https://en.wikiquote.org/wiki/Winston_Churchill
+[4] Quoted from https://en.wikiquote.org/wiki/Winston_Churchill